javan/whenever/README.md

 require "whenever/capistrano"
 ```

-Take a look at the load:defaults (bottom of file) task for options you can set. <https://github.com/javan/whenever/blob/master/lib/whenever/capistrano/v3/tasks/whenever.rake>.
-For example, to namespace the crontab entries by application and stage do this.

-In your "config/deploy.rb" file:
+Take a look at the [load:defaults task](https://github.com/javan/whenever/blob/master/lib/whenever/capistrano/v3/tasks/whenever.rake) (bottom of file) for options you can set.
+For example, to namespace the crontab entries by application and stage do this in your "config/deploy.rb" file:

 ```ruby
 set :whenever_identifier, ->{ "#{fetch(:application)}_#{fetch(:stage)}" }
 ```

+The Capistrano integration by default expects the `:application` variable to be set in order to scope jobs in the crontab.

 ### Capistrano roles